Posts Tagged ‘herbs’

 How is Bu Zhong Yi Qi Tang dosed?

-I usually dose it once a day and use powdered whole herbs in my patients.
-I use 1/8 teaspoon once a day for cats and small dogs, 1/4 teaspoon once a day for dogs up to 25 lbs, and 1/2-1 teaspoon a day for larger dogs.
-For tea pills use 2,4, or 8 a day for the above sizes of animals.
+I usually dose it twice a day and use powdered whole herbs in my patients.
+I use 1/8 teaspoon once or twice a day for cats and small dogs, 1/4 teaspoon twice a day for dogs up to 25 lbs, and 1/2-1 teaspoon twice day for larger dogs.
+For tea pills use 2,4, or 8 twice a day for the above sizes of animals.

 If I am using a tincture I use 0.2ml per 5lb once a day.

-The powder form of this herbal can be bought on Amazon.com from the company Yama herbs.
-They add in ginger and Chinese date to this formula but use real ginseng.
 Many companies will substitute Codonopsis (Dang Shen) for ginseng (Ren Shen).
 If at all possible use a product that has ginseng as it is a much stonger and more powerful herb than codonopsis.
-Follow this link to buy

 As with all articles on this site, please check with your animal’s vet before starting any herbal treatments.